lmb-freiburg/FreiPose/Readme_Select.md

 ## Using the tool

 - 'Mouse wheel': Zooming in and out of the left hand side frames
 - 'Left mouse button': Translating the frames shown left, right, up or down.
-(Ususally, used when zoomed in)
+(Usually, used when zoomed in)
-- 'Right mouse button': Delete an prediction.
+- 'Right mouse button': Delete a prediction.
 It is deleted from all frames with one click.
 - 'Arrow right', ->: Next frame
 - 'Arrow left', <-: Previous frame
 - 'S': Select current frame